mit-anime/mit-anime.github.io/resources/index.markdown

         <a href="http://www.tokyokid.com/">Tokyo Kid</a>
       </td>
       <td>In Harvard Square Garage, second floor in the back.</td>
       <td>A general anime store, with both import and domestic merchandise.
-They also sell anime DVDs and have a decent selection of rentals.<br/>
+They also sell anime DVDs and have a decent selection of rentals.</td>
-<strong>Special!
-Card-carrying MIT Anime members get 10% off!
-(Excludes rentals, games, video and DVD purchases.)</strong></td>
     </tr>
     <tr class="even">
       <td>
         <a href="http://themillionyearpicnic.com/">Million Year Picnic</a>
       </td>
       <td>In a Harvard Square basement across and next to Wordsworth Books.</td>
-      <td>One of the country's best comic book stores, with a constantly improving selection of translated manga, plus a lot of anime art books.<br/>
+      <td>One of the country's best comic book stores, with a constantly improving selection of translated manga, plus a lot of anime art books.</td>
-<strong>Special!
-Card-carrying MIT Anime members get 10% off!</strong></td>
     </tr>
     <tr class="odd">
       <td>
         <a href="http://www.comicopia.com/">Comicopia</a>
       </td>
       <td>In Kenmore Square, on the south side of Comm.
 Ave, near the overpass.</td>
-      <td>An excellent comic book store in Kenmore Square.<br/>
+      <td>An excellent comic book store in Kenmore Square.</td>
-<strong>Special!
-Card-carrying MIT Anime members get 10% off!</strong></td>
     </tr>
     <tr class="even">
       <td>